Design-led Food & Travel

 Insolito Boutique Hotel – Buzios, Brazil

 After a three-hour bus ride from Rio de Janeiro, the iced lemon water and chilled champagne offered during check-in, and stunning views across Praia da Ferradura’s horseshoe bay, is just what the doctor ordered.
 Perched on a headland overlooking the crescent-shaped beach, Insolito is the perfect escape – St Tropez meets Ibiza in tropical Brazil – and most definitely Buzios’ best boutique hotel.
-Rooms vary in size and price with the smallest quite compact but… Read more
+Rooms vary in size and price with the smallest quite compact but with good showers and… Read more

 30 May 2011 No Comments